otrebski/sbt-flaky/README.md

 ## Known issues

-If running a lot of tests for a many times you can get Out of memory error: `java.lang.OutOfMemoryError: Metaspace` Try to tune JVM memory settings: `-XX:MaxMetaspaceSize=512m`
+If running a lot of tests for a many times you can get Out of memory error: `java.lang.OutOfMemoryError: Metaspace`.
+On report you will find flay test `(It is not a test)`.
+Try to tune JVM memory settings: `-XX:MaxMetaspaceSize=512m` For example env `JAVA_OPTS="-XX:MaxMetaspaceSize=512m" sbt "flaky times=400"`

 # TODO